Zeronnn/3_quant_strategies_for_course_report/README.md

-# 3_quant_strategies_for_course_report
+# 3 quant strategies
-Consisting 3 quant strategies, 2 of them are base on machine learning and the other is an simple factor strategy.
+Hello，
+the introduction of this repository is as follows: The data and factors used in this repository for all the strategies are sourced from JoinQuant.
+It includes three quantitative strategies, two machine learning stock selection strategies (SVM and RandomForestClassifier), and a multi-factor stock selection strategy based on the principles of value investing, contrarian investing, and growth investing.
+Thx for reading.